xak2000/nomad/website/source/docs/job-specification/ephemeral_disk.html.md

 ## `ephemeral_disk` Examples

-The following examples only show the `ephemeral_disk` stanzas.
-Remember that the `ephemeral_disk` stanza is only valid in the placements listed above.
+The following examples only show the `ephemeral_disk` blocks.
+Remember that the `ephemeral_disk` block is only valid in the placements listed above.

 ### Sticky Volumes